marocz/k8s-deploy-helper-github/README.md

 Optionally, you can set the KDH_SKIP_KUBEVAL variable to true in order to skip the use of kubeval.

 ## Canary Deploys
 As of 3.0, k8s-deploy-helper will automatically support canary deployments via rewriting your deployment manifests.
-To use this functionality, you just need to be in a GitLab CI stage named canary, and k8s-deploy-helper will search for manifests where the ```track``` label is set to ```stable```.
+To use this functionality, you just need to be in a Github CI job named canary, and k8s-deploy-helper will search for manifests where the ```track``` label is set to ```stable```.

 The canary stage operates as a production deployment.

-Check out our (example repo)[https://www.github.com/lifechurch/example-go] to see how to set up your manifests to support this automation.
+Check out our (example repo)[https://github.com/marocz/spring-k8s-deploy-helper-examples] to see how to set up your manifests to support this automation.

 ## Environment Variable Substitution
-As of 7.0, k8s-deploy-helper added some logic that will only substitute environment variables that exist into your manifest files.
+As of 1.0.0, k8s-deploy-helper added some logic that will only substitute environment variables that exist into your manifest files.

 # Secret Management

-For people just getting started with deploying apps to Kubernetes, one of the first questions is 'how do I keep secrets out of my repositories?' k8s-deploy-helper has built-in secret management that allows you to securely use GitLab as the source of truth for all secrets.
+For people just getting started with deploying apps to Kubernetes, one of the first questions is 'how do I keep secrets out of my repositories?' k8s-deploy-helper has built-in secret management that allows you to securely use Github as the source of truth for all secrets.

 How k8s-deploy-helper handles secrets is probably the hardest part to wrap your minds around initially, so read these documents carefully.

 ## Secret Creation
-To create a secret, go to your GitLab project and go to Settings->CI/CD->Variables and create a variable with this name pattern:
+To create a secret, go to your Github project and go to Settings->Secrets and variabless and create a variable with this name pattern:

 ```SECRET_mykeyname```